 AE 3050 - Methods and Materials for Art Education

-Children's cognitive and artistic development, materials, and processes are examined in the context of instructional planning at the elementary level.
-This is accompanied with the study of constructivist teaching methods, dialogic motivation, and essential questions.
-Readings, research discussion, studio production, and classroom observations provide the framework for the study of art education as a discipline incorporating studio production, aesthetics, art history, and criticism.
+Examines children?s cognitive and artistic development, materials, and processes in the context of instructional planning at the elementary and secondary levels.
+Accompanied by the study of constructivist teaching methods, dialogic, motivation, and essential questions.
+Readings, research discussion, studio production and classroom observations provide the framework for the study of Art Education as a discipline incorporating studio production, aesthetics, art history and criticism.
 Examines art materials health and safety regulations.
-A 10 hour observation/participation component in the schools is required.
+Requires a 10 hour school observation component.
 Additional course fee required.
 Springs.
 Prerequisite(s): AE 2000.

 *All course information is from the 2016-2017 Catalog.